Hey—I’m Malhar.

 Tennis has been my world for over 20 years.
 I’ve lived it from every angle: as a competitive player (collegiate and beyond, including a failed attempt to play professionally), a college coach, and a director of tennis programs.

-I know the battle players go through—partly because I’ve lived them myself: how doubt creeps in, how confidence fluctuates, how pressure can change your performance, and you’re left thinking, “Why can’t I play my best when it counts?”
+I know the battle players go through—partly because I’ve lived them myself: how doubt creeps in, how confidence fluctuates like crazy, how pressure can change your performance, and you’re left thinking, “Why can’t I play my best when it counts?”

 My current research explores how hybrid cognitive-behavioral and mindfulness-based tools can reduce anxiety, improve well-being, and support sustainable performance in professional tennis players.